 If you are brand new to Amazon Prime, the company offers a 30 day free trial period to introduce you to the program.
-During that trial period, you have access to free two-day shipping, all Prime Video options, and Prime Day deals if you play your cards and calendar right.
-Just remember to cancel the subscription if you do not want to keep it after the trial period as your credit card is automatically debited at that time.
+During that trial period, you have access to free two-day shipping, all Prime Video options, and Prime Day deals — if you play your cards and calendar right.
+Just remember to cancel the subscription if you don’t want to keep it after the trial period, as your credit card will be automatically charged after 30 days.

 Short Term Plans

 Have you already had Prime in the past, but you don’t want to sign up for a year?
 You can sign up with a monthly membership to allow you to get Prime benefits during Prime Day.
 The monthly fee is only $12.99, which you can easily earn back in Prime Day Savings.
 Just make sure to cancel your membership before the end of the month so your card is not charged again.

 Sharing is caring, and Amazon Household allows you to do just that.
 With Amazon Household, two adults, or even an adult and a teen, can link their Amazon accounts together to form a household.
 The adults retain their separate accounts but agree to share the Amazon Prime fees.
 This is a great way to save on memberships!

 You don’t want to miss this event, trust us.
 And we know motherhood can be a busy and hectic experience.
 Heck, I can’t count the times I have forgotten to take the clothes out of the washer, much less remembered the dates of a sale.

 So set your alarm right now.
 Although it seems Amazon has not officially announced when Prime Day will be, many sources are predicting it will start July 10th since this is the second Tuesday of July, the day when previous sales were held (2).
 If the sale follows last year’s trend, you will actually be able to start shopping on the evening of July 9th.

 Yay for shopping when the kids are in bed!

 Make a List